-- For non-Low Mass Emissions (LME) locations, to calculate Reporting Period, Year to Date, and Ozone Season to Date totals for SO2M, and NOXM, multiply each hourly rate value reported in the DERIVED HOURLY VALUE record by the corresponding operating time in the HOURLY OPERATING record, sum those values, and then divide by 2,000.
+• For non-Low Mass Emissions (LME) locations, to calculate Reporting Period, Year to Date, and Ozone Season to Date totals for SO2M, and NOXM, multiply each hourly rate value reported in the DERIVED HOURLY VALUE record by the corresponding operating time in the HOURLY OPERATING record, sum those values, and then divide by 2,000.

 Round the resulting sum to the appropriate number of decimal places per Table 2.
-For CO2M, follow the same procedure but do not divide by 2,000. - For LME units, to calculate Reporting Period, Year to Date, and Ozone Season to Date totals for SO2M, NOXM and HIT, sum the values in the DERIVED HOURLY VALUE records and divide by 2,000.
+For CO2M, follow the same procedure but do not divide by 2,000.

+- For LME units, to calculate Reporting Period, Year to Date, and Ozone Season to Date totals for SO2M, NOXM, and HIT, sum the values in the DERIVED HOURLY VALUE records and divide the total SO2M and NOXM by 2,000 to determine total tons for each respective period (i.e. calendar quarter, Year to Date and Ozone Season).
 Round the resulting sum to the appropriate number of decimal places per Table 2.
 For CO2M, follow the same procedure but do not divide by 2,000. - If a common fuel pipe (or supply tank) serves a group of LME units and the long-term fuel flow option is used to quantify heat input, report the cumulative heat input for the group of units under the common pipe (or tank) ID.
 If more than one common pipe (or tank) serves the same group of LME units, report a separate SUMMARY VALUE DATA record for Total Heat Input (HIT) for each pipe (or tank).